lsst-dm/dm_dev_guide/cpp/style.rst

 The use of ``modules`` is discouraged.
 The use of ``concepts`` and ``coroutines`` should be evaluated carefully.

-When using C++20 features, be careful about readability for developers familiar only with C++14.
+When using C++17 and C++20 features, be careful about readability for developers familiar only with C++14.

 If you find that any Style Guide rules conflict with C++20 best practices, such as those in the `C++ Core Guidelines`_, please propose updates.